anarchived/public-archive/0b0t.org/anthorinymph [overworld]/index.md

 The base was moved due to antonymph screensharing coordinates to Diskutabel.\
 This is the spot where antonymph's ic backdoor occurred, and was built around 30k away from waterloo 1 & 2, alongside the 11x7 location.

+## Tags
+- Has Entity Data
+- Has Container Data

 ## Sources
 - crayne
 - antonymph